Request a Demo

 Once patterns are visible, connect them back to underlying causes.

-This means linking customer behavior to outcomes:
+Make an effort to link customer behavior to outcomes:

 • Did churn follow low product adoption?